art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `intro` - Text introducing the tour
 * `weight` - Number representing this tour's sort order
 * `intro_link` - Link to the audio file of the introduction
-* `intro_transcript` - Transcipt of the introduction audio to the tour
+* `intro_transcript` - Transcript of the introduction audio to the tour
 * `last_updated_source` - Date and time the resource was updated in the source system
 * `last_updated` - Date and time the resource was updated in the Data Aggregator